%2F%2Fusers%2F385cb904-0579-4451-bb27-9bc9792f5f1c%2Fratecard%2F2639df34-09df-40ac-a1d1-2446a4b30e1e.jpg&w=1200&q=75)

 "My son and I headed out for a fish with Bearcutbandit charters today.
-The weather wasn't kind but Alek still put us on some some awesome fish and we had a killer day!
-If you're in Miami, make sure you look Bearcutbandit charters up and get out for a fish with Alek 🤙🏼🤙🏼🤙🏼" - Stewart
+The weather wasn't kind but Alek still put us on some some awesome fish and we had a killer day!" - Stewart

 "Outstanding trip with my 13 year old son.
 We caught a few nice fat snappers, then went hunting for mahi and found a nice school!
 Kept 6 mahi and 3 snappers.
 Couldn't have been a better experience!
 Knowledgeable guide, independent operator, born & raised in these waters.
-He really knows how to put you on the fish!
-Filleted them perfectly for us as well (and I'm a Chef, pretty picky about that stuff).
-We will be back for sure!" - Jon
+He really knows how to put you on the fish!" - Jon

 Grey Snapper: Also known as Mangrove Snapper, these guys are the tricksters of the reef.
-They're smart, they're quick, and they'll test your skills as an angler.
-We'll use light tackle and small hooks to fool these wary fish.
-The best part?
-They school up, so when you find one, you've usually found a bunch.
-And let me tell you, there's nothing like pulling up a cooler full of these tasty critters.
+They're wary and quick, with a knack for stealing bait.
+But when you hook up, it's game on.
+We'll be using light tackle and small hooks to fool these smart fish.
+They school up, so when we find them, it can be non-stop action.
+And let me tell you, there's nothing quite like a fresh snapper fillet on the grill.

 December 16, 2024